NMRExchangeFormat/NEF/specification/Overview.md

     We recommend using one of the values given below, but if these do not fit, others may be added.
 Values: 'chemical_shift', 'jcoupling'.

-    2. The ordinal column is a series of consecutive integers that serve to make each line unique.
+    2. The index_id column is a series of consecutive integers that serve to make each line unique.
 These values are *not* preserved when reading and re-writing data.